narikazu/reina/README.md

 Reina - 響け！
 -------------

-Bot to handle deploys and orchestrations of feature stagings hosted on Heroku.
+GitHub bot and CLI application to handle deployments and orchestrations of feature stagings on Heroku.

-Currently in PoC development phase.

-It works either as a CLI tool and as a bot having a server running on Heroku which is hit by GitHub webhooks.

 We won't use Heroku's App Setup as it seems to require the direct URL to the tarball of a repository which is hard to provide when it is private.
-So what we do is parsing ourselves the `app.json` manifest file while supporting anyway the hardcoded configuration mapping.
+So we do pretty much everything manually in the code base.

 Usage
 ----